dev-soragoto/openfly-recipe-builder/README.md

 ./openfly-recipe-builder [read-path] [write-path]
 ```

-read-path write-path default `./` so you can copy openfly-recipe-builder in to your rime user folder and run it
+read-path write-path default `./` so you can copy openfly-recipe-builder and official dict used on sougo into your rime user folder and run it